RedDevil2k3/academic-kickstart/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Projects"
+  title = "Ongoing Projects"
-  content = "Swipe right for more:smile:"
-  align = "center"  # Choose `center`, `left`, or `right`.
+  content = "E-mail me for collaboration ->" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#666"  # An HTML color value.
+  overlay_color = "#0B2F3A"  # An HTML color value.
   overlay_img = "headers/bubbles-wide.jpg"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.2  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.